fedorenkoalex/bottomsheetrecycler/README.md

 BottomSheet Multiple RecyclerView

 #### Last Changes:

- - fixed click issue in recycle view
+ - fixed click issue in recycle view by @mpetlyuk

 #### One of the solutions of multiple RecyclerView/ScrollView in BottomSheetBehavior
 #### Usage